-Applicants must comply with all administrative requirements -- including Investment Justifications, budgets and application process requirements -- described herein.
-Having met all administrative requirements, Tier II-IV applications will be subject to a series of reviews by local and national subject matter experts to ensure the most effective distribution of funding among the eligible applicants and appropriate coordination with regional and state homeland security planning efforts.
+Group III and "All Other Port Areas" applicants apply directly for funding allocated to the entire Group.
+Applicants must comply with all administrative requirements - including Investment Justifications, budgets, and application process requirements - described herein.
+Having met all administrative requirements, applications will be subject to a series of reviews by local and national subject matter experts to ensure the most effective distribution of funding among the eligible applicants and appropriate coordination with regional and State homeland security planning efforts.

+All Applicants

-- 1. Initial Screening.
-USCG and G&T will conduct an initial review of all FY07 PSGP applications.
-Applications passing this review will be grouped by port area and provided to the applicable COTP for further review.
-Note: Applicants will be given a time-limited opportunity to address clerical errors (such as missing file attachments, misnamed files, etc.) identified during the initial screening process. - 2.
-Field Review.
-Field level reviews will be managed by the applicable COTP in coordination with the U.S. Department of Transportation Maritime Administration's Region Director and appropriate personnel from the Area Maritime Security Committee (AMSC) and/or local law enforcement (as identified by the COTP).
-To support coordination of security grant application projects with state and urban area homeland security strategies, as well as other State and local security plans, the COTP will also coordinate the results of the field review with the applicable State Administrative Agency or Agencies and State Homeland Security Advisor(s).
-For each port, the COTP will submit to DHS evaluations that include the following: (1) each specific application is scored for compliance with the four core grant program criteria enumerated below, and a total score is computed; and (2) all proposals received from each port is ranked from highest to lowest in terms of their contributions to risk reduction and cost effectiveness.
+1. Initial Screening.
+FEMA will conduct an initial review of all FY 2008 PSGP applications.
+Group III and All Other Port Areas applications passing this review will be grouped by port area and provided to the applicable COTP for further review.
+Note: All applicants who submit their packages in advance of the submission deadline will be given a time limited opportunity to address clerical errors, such as missing file attachments or misnamed files, identified during the initial screening process.

+2. Field Review.
+Field-level reviews will be managed by the applicable COTP in coordination with the Director of the US Department of Transportation's Maritime Administration's Gateway Office and appropriate personnel from the AMSC and/or local law enforcement, as identified by the COTP.
+To support coordination of and regionalization of security grant application projects with State and Urban Area homeland security strategies, as well as other State and local security plans, the COTP will coordinate the results with the applicable State administrative agency or agencies and State homeland security advisor(s).

+The COTP will submit field review evaluations that include the following:

+- Group I and II COTPs will ensure their projects are in compliance with the Plan(s) as developed with the funding priorities listed on page 21 of the FY 2007 Supplemental PSGP Guidance.
+The applicant must indicate the projects' prioritized listing from the Plan(s) - For submissions that are not incorporated in the FY 2007 Plan(s) each specific application is scored for compliance with the four core grant program criteria enumerated below - A total score is computed; with all proposals received from each port being ranked from highest to lowest in terms of their contributions to regional risk reduction and cost effectiveness - Specific notation if other entities within the port region have similar capabilities and the need for or lack thereof for redundancy

-2.1 The four core PSGP criteria are as follows:
+The four core PSGP criteria are as follows:

 - Criteria #1.
-Projects that support PSGP Funding Priorities identified in this Program Guidance and Application Kit package: - Enhancement of the port area's MDA (e.g., access control/standardized credentialing, command and control, communications and enhanced intelligence sharing and analysis). - Enhancement of the port area's prevention, protection, response and recovery capabilities (e.g., capabilities that would help mitigate potential IED attacks via small craft and underwater swimmers or onboard passenger and vehicle ferries).
+Projects that support PSGP funding priorities identified in this Program Guidance and Application Kit package: - Enhancement of the port area's MDA (e.g., access control/standardized credentialing, command and control, communications, and enhanced intelligence sharing and analysis) - Enhancement of the port area's prevention, protection, response and recovery capabilities (e.g., capabilities that would help mitigate potential IED attacks via small craft and underwater swimmers or onboard passenger and vehicle ferries) - Training and exercises (e.g., training programs approved by USCG and MARAD to ensure an appropriate level of capability on the part of port staff and management, exercises that test the ability of the port area to prevent, detect, respond to and recover from potential terrorist attacks) - TWIC implementation projects - Criteria #2.
+Projects that address priorities outlined in the applicable AMSP, as mandated under the MTSA

-- Training and exercises (e.g., training programs to ensure an appropriate level of capability on the part of port staff and management, exercises that test the ability of the port area to prevent, detect, respond to and recover from potential terrorist attacks). - o TWIC implementation projects. - Efforts in support of the national preparedness architecture. - Criteria #2.
-Projects that address priorities outlined in the applicable AMSP, as mandated under the MTSA. - Criteria #3.
-Projects that address additional security priorities based on the COTP's expertise and experience with the specific port area. - Criteria #4.
-Projects that offer the highest potential for risk reduction for the least cost.
+- Criteria #3.
+Projects that address additional security priorities based on the COTP's expertise and experience with the specific port area - Criteria #4.
+Projects that offer the highest potential for risk reduction for the least cost

-After completing field reviews, COTPs will submit the field review project scores and prioritized lists to G&T to begin coordination of the national review process for Tier II-IV applicants.
-Tier I applicants will be finalized using a cooperative agreement.
+After completing field reviews, COTPs will submit the field review project scores and prioritized lists to FEMA to begin coordination of the national review process.